 - council rates or body corporate fees

-- car payments for a car that is essential for work, children, getting essential goods or medical appointments
+- loan payments for a car that is essential for getting to work, transporting children, getting essential goods or attending medical appointments

 Making repayment arrangements